-Appliance fixation (the art of trying to solve every system problem at the condensing unit) is a rampant problem in the HVAC industry, a problem that results in a plethora of parts being changed without a root cause analysis of the failure.
+Appliance Fixation (the art of trying to solve every system problem at the condensing unit) is a rampant problem in the HVAC industry, a problem that results in a plethora of parts being changed without a root cause analysis of the failure.
 I might compare it to blinders on a horse, but I do not want to show my age.
 Refrigerant is added to fix low airflow, blower speeds changed to get more air to the bonus bedroom, capacitors swapped out because they “must be bad”, drains unclogged without looking at how dirt could be bypassing the filter, and TXV’s changed because low suction pressure is always due to a bad TXV.
 In some cases, a visual inspection reveals the need for a new unit because a sales tech thinks it simply looks like it should be replaced.

 The “cure” is often worse than the symptom that they are trying to fix.
 A trickle down of misdiagnosis causing new issues that spiral out of control causing catastrophic failure, increased utility costs, comfort issues, and frustration for the tech, homeowner and office.
 Often the new unit that is replaced operates worse than the one it replaced.
-How does the happen?
+How does this happen?
 It is simply a result of technicians not considering all of the subsystems the main components connect to and interact with.

 What do we need to test and consider?
 Here is a list of things to consider below.

-Electrical System: The system is tested to assure that the voltage is in the proper utilization range, meaning that there is sufficient voltage to the appliance while it is under a load, that the compressor draws close the LRA when it starts (by measuring inrush current with a meter with inrush capability) to assure that the circuit is properly sized and does not have voltage drop that would cause a drop in current.
+Electrical System: The system is tested to assure that the voltage is in the proper utilization range, meaning that there is sufficient voltage tot he appliance while it is under a load, that the compressor draws close the LRA when it starts (by measuring inrush current with a meter with inrush capability) to assure that the circuit is properly sized and does not have voltage drop that would cause a drop in current.
 The power factor is tested with a watt meter to be .96 or higher indicating that the current and voltage are in unity.
 This tests the capacitor health and the conductors for excessive voltage drops due to conductor size or loose connections.
 The electrical system should be periodically checked from the breaker through the disconnect to the contactor for loose connections and at least once for properly sized conductors, and proper fuses/breaker sizes for adequate system and wiring protection.
 Verify also that the system is grounded to protect against electrical strikes and to protect you from potential electrocution.
 Issues with the electrical system can cause component failures, excessive electrical consumption, and issues like lights flickering when the A/C system starts.

 Air Distribution System: Air distribution issues including leakage, sizing, and insulation are the primary causes of an inefficient A/C system.
 The air distribution system is tested for proper airflow, blower efficiency (fan watt draw), return duct leakage, supply leakage when possible, excessive heat gain, and excessive static pressures.
 Issues with the air distribution system can cause poor cooling, poor IAQ, excessive run times, excessive amounts of noise, premature blower failure, humidity control issues, and dust recirculation problems.